-The Department of Radiology at The University of Texas Health Science Center at San Antonio is a dynamic academic enterprise with diverse clinical, educational, and research initiatives.
+The Department of Radiology at The University of Texas Health Science Center at San Antonio (UT Health San Antonio) is a dynamic academic enterprise with diverse clinical, educational, and research initiatives.
 Our major strengths include:

-- Diagnostic and Interventional Radiology Integrated residency and fellowship training programs - One of the largest Radiological Sciences Graduate Degree Program in the US - Implementation of an inaugural Professional Doctorate of Medical Physics programthe first in South Texas - Innovative research laboratories that produced the Vascular Stent & Endothelial Cell Research of Dr. Julio C. Palmaz, the inventor of the Palmaz[TM] intravascular stent; Biomolecular Nanoparticle Imaging and Therapeutic Systems and the Oncological Imaging and Interventions Research - Clinical trial projects that study investigational drugs or devices which are an important part of the process to assure the safety and efficacy of a drug or device
+- Diagnostic and Interventional Radiology Integrated residency and fellowship training programs - One of the largest Radiological Sciences Graduate Degree Program in the United States. - Implementation of an inaugural Professional Doctorate of Medical Physics programthe first in South Texas. - Innovative research laboratories that produced the Vascular Stent & Endothelial Cell Research of Dr. Julio C. Palmaz, the inventor of the Palmaz[TM] intravascular stent; Biomolecular Nanoparticle Imaging and Therapeutic Systems and the Oncological Imaging and Interventions Research - Clinical trial projects that study investigational drugs or devices which are an important part of the process to assure the safety and efficacy of a drug or device

 Our primary clinical partner is the University Health System.
 Together we provide care for the citizens of South Texas.
 We are part of UT Health San Antonio (UTHSA) and our imaging centers are located at The Medical Arts Research Center known as the "MARC", UT Health Hill Country, and at the Mays Cancer Center.
+I am also excited to say that construction has begun for The UT Health San Antonio Multispecialty and Research Hospital that will open in 2024.
+The hospital will offer specialty care in cancer, orthopedics, urology, and thoracic and bariatric surgery.
+It will also be the site of early phase clinical trials, including immunologic and stem cell therapies for cancer.